 after the rain

 Pick the one that makes the page easier to read.
-Then write it in pen, trace around the sticky note, or leave the sticky note there if its temporary look matches the page.
+Then write it in pen, trace its position, or leave the sticky note in place only until the working session ends.
+If the temporary look matters, redraw that arrangement on fresh paper without pressure-sensitive adhesive.

 Recipe 8